Skip to content

 Choose Python Client if:

-• Building CI/CD pipelines
+• Building automation scripts, monitoring, or CI/CD pipelines

-Choose JavaScript Client if:
+Choose mero-js if:

-• Building web applications or browser extensions
+• Building web applications with full auth flows